jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 </p>
 </details>

-### Create a PersistentVolumeClaim for this storage class, called 'mypvc', a request of 4Gi and an accessMode of ReadWriteOnce, with the storageClassName of normal, and save it on pvc.yaml.
-Create it on the cluster.
-Show the PersistentVolumeClaims of the cluster.
+### PersistentVolumeClaim

+Create a PersistentVolumeClaim for this storage class:
+1. called 'mypvc',
+2. a request of 200Mi and an
+3. accessMode of ReadWriteOnce
+4. storageClassName of normal, and
+5. save it on pvc.yaml.
+6. Create it on the cluster.
+7. Show the PersistentVolumeClaims of the cluster.
 Show the PersistentVolumes of the cluster

 <details><summary>show</summary>
 <p>